 It is so important for young people to understand the lives of others- and to know that God works in everyone.

-Download our Study Guide for Joni for only $4.99 for help with the story, vocabulary, and comprehension questions.
+Download our Study Guide for Joni for help with the story, vocabulary, and comprehension questions.

 Click here to listen to our podcast about homeschooling children with special needs.